-At-risk populations and essential services critical facilities are not allowed (p.
+• Life-safety and emergency response critical facilities are not allowed (p.
 18).

 Freeboard

 - Freeboard is a factor of safety that accounts for the allowed rise in flood level due to development in the flood fringe and for larger floods and debris that may cause the flood elevation to be higher. - Freeboard is a measure of how high above the flood level the structure must be built or floodproofed.